-Earlier this year, Ted informed our church’s leadership that he intends to retire from his current role at the end of this calendar year.
+Last year, Ted informed our church’s leadership that he intends to retire from his current role at the end of this calendar year.
 Ted and his wife, Zandra, are looking forward to the chance to spend more time with their children and grandchildren.
 We are excited

 Words cannot adequately describe how grateful we are for everything Ted has done for our community of faith over the past 19 years.
 Nevertheless, we would like to thank Ted in three specific ways:

 - 1) We will host a reception for Ted on January 7th from 5:00-6:30 pm in our Foyer.
 This gathering will include food and a time of special music.